 An LGBTQ Welcoming Congregation

 We are a Welcoming Congregation, recognized by the Unitarian Universalist Association since 2006.
-This means we affirm and include people who are lesbian, gay, bisexual, transgender, and queer at every level of congregational life—in worship, in program, and in social occasions—welcoming them as whole people.
+This means we affirm and include people who are lesbian, gay, bisexual, transgender, and queer at every level of congregational life—in worship, in programs, and in social occasions—welcoming them as whole people.

 As a Welcoming Congregation we have pledged to: